 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 29.7%.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 28.6%.
+On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 22.1%.
 That can be a warning sign, so investors should check in with Toro's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, each segment of inventory decreased.
-With inventory segments moving in opposite directions for the periods we're considering, this one is a toss-up.
+Although Toro shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line